 Customer area

-What is a PDM used for?
+• What is a PDM used for?

-A PDM is used to:
+A PDM helps to:

 • centralize technical data in a single system